Budgeting & Forecasting

 The software then processes the data in real-time, so you’re never left making analyses from incorrect or old data sources.
 It’s a win-win.

-Ever had a situation where someone’s made a change that breaks the whole model?
-That’s a thing of the past with modern software.
+Have you ever had a situation where someone made a change that broke the whole model?
+With modern software, that’s a thing of the past.

 Cloud-based software lets FP&A teams collaborate on one or multiple financial forecasting models with regular updates and version control.
 This way, everyone’s working with the most up-to-date data and assumptions.